 - Above-ground walls

 Reliable Waterproof Tanking

 Manufactured using sophisticated production processes, Drybase Tanking Slurry is composed of cement, quartz with graded grain-size distribution and special chemical ingredients of inorganic nature.
-Drybase Tanking Slurry has been tested up to 7 bar of water pressure and can be employed against both active and passive water pressure.
+Drybase Tanking Slurry has been tested for water resistance up to a 6 meter head of water and can be employed against both active and passive water pressure.
 It is also approved for use in contact with potable water.